 Mark joined FCN in 2019 following a career spent working in a number of roles with a national agronomy company.
 As lead for our Regional Support Officers team, Mark’s role in FCN is to ensure that our volunteer groups are able to carry out their work with their local farming communities in an effective and fulfilling way.
 He also has responsibility for the FCN Helpline.
 Mark is a strong advocate for diversity in the agricultural sector and of FCN’s outreach work to help people in farming build resilience, manage stress, and fulfil their potential living and working in the best industry in the world.

-Alex Phillimore – Marketing and Communications Manager
+Alex Phillimore – Head of Communications and Development

 Georgina Lamb – Senior Partnerships Manager

 Georgina is a first generation beef farmer’s daughter from Halifax, West Yorkshire.
 Before joining FCN, Georgina worked as a regional manager for RABI where her primary role was to coordinate the fundraising and awareness raising across the region.
 As Senior Partnerships Manager for FCN, Georgina develops relationships and fundraising streams working with associated businesses and organisations, agricultural colleges and partner charities.
 Georgina is also FCN Regional Lead for the North of England working closely with Regional Support Officers and County Groups.

 Philip Wilson – Emergency Planning and Resilience Manager